-Our Individual Correspondence Course Introduction to Metal Thread Embroidery is an in-depth study of the techniques of metal thread embroidery will introduce the student to the shimmer of real gold and silver on fabric.
+Our Individual Correspondence Course Introduction to Metal Thread Embroidery is an in-depth study of the techniques of metal thread embroidery that will introduce the student to the shimmer of real gold and silver on fabric.
 From actual samples of the metal threads discussed to the proper methods of framing up the foundation fabric, the world of metal thread embroidery will be explored.
 Although this technique is often regarded as difficult, the student will learn that this needlework is not only a challenge but also a delight.
 Note: The image shows an example of the kind of work this course will prepare you for.

 Time: Six months